Skip to Main Content

 Federal Accessibility Legislation Alliance. (n.d.).
 Accessible Canada Act in plain language. https://www.include-me.ca/federal-accessibility-legislation-alliance/resource/accessible-canada-act-plain-language

-Site Name same as group author:
+Site Name is same as group author:

 Mayo Clinic. (n.d.).
 Depression (major depressive disorder). https://www.mayoclinic.org/diseases-conditions/depression/symptoms-causes/syc-20356007